kavinksm/codedeploy/README.md

 >			  ]
 >			})

 2.2.
-Edit the "Trust Relationships" of the above role (role-codedeploy) and replace it with below teamplate
+Edit the "Trust Relationships" of the above role (role-codedeploy) and replace it with below teamplate.

 >			{
 >			  "Version": "2012-10-17",